wkumari/draft-wkumari-dnsop-extended-error/README.md

       EDNS0 in a response if in a request -- it is time to reevaluate this?

-   2  Can this be applied to *any* response, or only error responses?

-   3  Should textual information be allowed as well?
-What if the only
-      thing allowed is a domain name, e.g to point at where validation began failing?

 7. Security Considerations

    DNSSEC is being deployed - unfortunately a significant number of